How Soft Markets Are Creating Massive Investor Profits for Property Investors in Kenya

 1. Buying anything on the concept rather than on actual tangible evidence of the same is always fraught with a higher level of risk.
 The risks of investing in land-banking are much akin to those of investing in off-plan schemes.
 Not dissimilar to off-plan schemes or fractional property ownership schemes, land banking schemes are often touted as a cheaper, more affordable option of real estate investing.

 2. Are you familiar enough with the market to understand the proposition?
-There are risks to do with rezoning and even reclamation of the property during the life of the option which may interfere with the buyer’s rights under the Option Contract.
+There are risks to do with rezoning and even reclamation of the property during the life of the option, which may interfere with the buyer’s rights under the Option Contract.
 In addition, the contract is premised on the vendor’s prospects of the market.
 If compelled to exercise the option earlier than the sunset clause, there may be stiff penalties resulting in loss or negative returns.

 3. Like off-plan schemes, land-banking schemes are not uniquely regulated financial instruments.
 Their proponents are essentially leveraging a high-risk capital-raising mechanism with little to no risk on their part.
-Indeed because there is no requirement compelling the vendor offering Option Contracts to demonstrate legal ownership of the property, the investor may very well be scammed.
+Indeed, because there is no requirement compelling the vendor offering Option Contracts to demonstrate legal ownership of the property, the investor may very well be scammed.

 4. All high-yielding opportunities also carry a high degree of risk.
-In the case of land-banking, the risk that the vendor can over-subscribe a project leaving investors high and dry is imminent.
+In the case of land-banking, the risk that the vendor can over-subscribe a project, leaving investors high and dry, is imminent.
 There is also the risk of the scheme’s complete failure owing to insolvency if the scheme was premised on creating new property developments which are eventually not approved by local authorities.

 5. For the investor, a land banking contract is not much more than options to exercise the right to acquire land.
 They rely heavily on the proponents of the schemes transacting and conducting their business with a very high level of integrity and trust.
 Additionally, because the investor isn’t provided with any formal ownership documents (title), the investor cannot leverage the “acquisition”.
-Equally, transfers can only be authorized by the schemes’ proponents.
+Equally, transfers can only be authorised by the schemes’ proponents.

 An investor must take all measures to secure their investments in these schemes by individually determining whether land banking opportunities are compatible with their investment plans.
 A good place to assess the opportunity would be your investment goals and strategy.